Observe, Manage, Evolve: Kanban Practices

 These metrics give project managers rapid feedback on team performance and work delivery rates.
 For the big picture view, Kanban meetings are used to direct the project on a daily, weekly, and long-term basis.
 Each meeting incorporates feedback from other meetings to make informative decisions.

 Kanban practices focus on improvement via incremental, iterative changes.
 Remember, your project and team have unique needs – be flexible!
 The explicit policies that work best for a development agency could be totally unsuitable for a publishing house.
 For example, try different WIP limits, different swimlanes, different ways of prioritizing emergencies.

 While it’s easy to get caught up in the details when looking for areas to improve, remember to stay focused on wider company goals.
 We recommend creating a Kanban roadmap to layout business strategies and direction.

 The advantage of Kanban is that the effect of these changes can quickly be seen in charts like the cumulative flow diagram.
 Experiment to find the best Kanban implementation for your needs.
 These improvements shouldn’t just be issued from management – encourage team members of all levels to give their suggestions.

 Many teams turn to Kanban precisely because it improves productivity and efficiency without the big structural changes required by other Agile methodologies.
 Simply focus on these six Kanban practices and start seeing the benefits – reduced lead times, streamlined workflows, and improved customer satisfaction.

 Which practice has had the most effect on your projects?
-Which was hardest/easiest for your team to implement?
+Which was the hardest/easiest for your team to implement?
 Tell us about your experience in the comments!

 Meet the Author